keboola/developers-docs/extend/generic-extractor/config/mappings.md

 |Whiteheaven Mansions|United Kingdom|London|users.contacts_912c86dec7acdb9d8a17c97eb464aec6|
 |Whiteheaven Mansions|United Kingdom|London|users.contacts_4cf9e859113127acb138872cc630e75f|

 This might not be exactly what you want.
-Perhaps you would like the contacts to be separate from users and addresses.
+Perhaps you would like the contacts to be separate from the users and addresses.
 This can be done using the following mapping configuration:

 {% highlight json %}